The Netherlands show tablemap

 Chemical industry in The Netherlands

-The Dutch chemical industry provides integrated parks with pipeline grids for a whole range of chemical substances including Acetic acid, Acetylene, Chlorine, Compressed air, Ethylene, Hydrogen, Hydrogen chloride, Methanol, Naphtha Petroleum, Natural gas, Nitrogen, Oxygen, Propylene and Steam (Water).
+The Dutch chemical industry provides integrated parks with pipeline grids for a whole range of chemical substances including Acetic acid, Acetylene, Chlorine, Compressed air, Ethylene, Hydrogen, Hydrogen chloride, Methanol, Naphtha Petroleum, Natural gas, Nitrogen, Propylene and Water.

 Four out of the six clusters are located near a sea harbour, all clusters have a railway connection, all clusters are accessible by highway, and five can be accessed via a waterway.